KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/09-exile-wandering-hero.md

 **Core Glyphic Sequence:**
 `◎ → ⟜ → ∿ → ⚖ → ⌖ → ↺`
-*(From Coherence, a Synectic Pivot initiates Spiral Motion into a Liminal Field, where the Return Compass reorients the exile toward rightful return or renewed foundation.)*
+*(From Coherence, a Synectic Pivot initiates Spiral Motion into a Liminal Field, where the Return Compass reorients the exile toward rightful return or renewed foundation, culminating in Resonant Return.)*

 ---